DestinyVolt/D-D/Squiddle/Squiddle.md

 Old Recording of a Mathemagics Lecture \
 The Rock (In Progress) \
 Bag of Ball Bearings \
-Net / Smith's Tools \
+Metal Net / Smith's Tools \
 A Gallon of Glue \
-Azorius Charm (1x Hold Person (3rd) or Command or Counterspell) \
+Azorius Charm (1x Hold Person (3rd) or Command or Counterspell)
-300gp Diamond

 #### Future Levels:
 **Wizard 9:** \